• Skip to primary navigation

 • public int compareToIgnoreCase(String str)

-It returns 0 if the argument string is equal to this string, less than 0 if this string is lexicographically less than the string argument and greater than 0 if this string is lexicographically greater than the string argument.
+It returns 0 if the argument string is equal to this string, less than 0 if it is lexicographically less than the string argument, and greater than 0 if it is lexicographically greater than the string argument.

 package com.SoftwareTestingO.Java.basics;